SpaceVim/SpaceVim/docs/development.md

 ## Reporting issues

-Issues have to be reported on [issues tracker](https://github.com/SpaceVim/SpaceVim/issues), please:
+Issues have to be reported to SpaceVim mailing list: spacevim@googlegroups.com, please:

 - Check that no duplicate issue is in the issues tracker, you can search for keywords in the issues tracker.
 - Check that the issue has not been fixed in latest version of SpaceVim, please update your SpaceVim, and try to reproduce the bug here.